Nano-thermometer enables first atomic-scale heat transfer measurements

 A paper on the research is published in the June 13 edition of Nature.

 When a current passes through a material that conducts electricity, it generates heat.
 Understanding where the temperature will rise in an electronic system helps engineers design reliable, high-performing computers, cell phones and medical devices, for example.
-While in larger circuits is well understood, can't describe the relationship between heat and electricity at the ultimate end of the nanoscale—where devices are approximately one nanometer in size and consist of just a few atoms.
+While heat generation in larger circuits is well understood, classical physics can't describe the relationship between heat and electricity at the ultimate end of the nanoscale—where devices are approximately one nanometer in size and consist of just a few atoms.

-"At 20 or 30 in size, the active regions of today's transistors have very small dimensions," Reddy said.
+"At 20 or 30 nanometers in size, the active regions of today's transistors have very small dimensions," Reddy said.
 "However, if industry keeps pace with Moore's law and continues shrinking the size of transistors to double their density on a circuit then atomic-scales are not far off.

-"The most important thing then, is to understand the relationship between the heat dissipated and the of the device, in the absence of which you can't really leverage the atomic scale.
+"The most important thing then, is to understand the relationship between the heat dissipated and the electronic structure of the device, in the absence of which you can't really leverage the atomic scale.
 This work gives insights into that for the first time."

 In the tangible, macroscale world, when electricity travels through a wire, the whole wire heats up, as do all the electrodes along it.
 In contrast, when the "wire" is a nanometer-sized molecule and only connecting two electrodes, the temperature raises predominantly in one of them.